gabe-pds/python/README.md

 # Python Projects
 This folder contains some projects I have completed using Python.
 These projects are currently pretty simple, but I hope to develop my understanding and progress into more intense projects eventually.
-My focus with Python would be to eventually begin developing my understanding and mastery of big data.
+My goal with Python would be to eventually begin developing my understanding and mastery of big data.